Bevy Plugins

 }

-Because you are working with native Bevy plugins, the entire engine is your playground:
+Because you are working with native Bevy plugins, the entire framework is your playground:

 • Custom Rendering: You can implement specialized rendering logic for domain-specific data types that aren’t covered by the standard point cloud or mesh representations.